 Language barrier in Colombia

-Additionally, smartphone apps and language meet-ups can provide supplementary practice and opportunities to engage with native Spanish speakers, enhancing the language learning experience.
-There are numerous apps to develop vocabulary and grammar skills, while yet others can facilitate language exchanges and opportunities for real-life practice.
-Expats should select Colombian Spanish or South American Spanish to ensure that they're learning the correct language for the region.
+To overcome language barriers in Colombia, take advantage of language exchange programmes and online courses or enrol in local language schools.
+Apps and language meet-ups can provide supplementary practice and opportunities to engage with native Spanish speakers.
+If the app has the option, select Colombian Spanish or South American Spanish to ensure that you’re learning the correct language for the region.

 Safety in Colombia

 Safety in Colombia has improved significantly in recent years, but street crimes like pickpocketing and armed robbery are still common.
-Expats should therefore take certain basic precautions and be aware of their personal safety.
-Expats should also stay vigilant around roads, as Colombians tend to drive aggressively and have little patience for pedestrians.
+Expats should take certain basic precautions and be aware of their personal safety.
+You should also stay vigilant around roads, as Colombians tend to drive aggressively and have little patience for pedestrians.

 Food and drink in Colombia